AlfaimaSB/AlfaimaSB/Readme.md

 :microscope: I'm currently working on applying operations research and data science in agrifood systems

 :seedling: I'm polishing my knowledge and skills in Artificial Intelligence

+:video_game: Fun-fact: I like reading and I love cats